How to Forget a Wi-Fi Network on Android, iPhone, and More

 Forgetting a Wi-Fi network on your device is useful when troubleshooting a connection.

 Your device’s operating system stores a profile for every wireless network you use.
-At some point, the profile may become corrupted.
-Moreover, the network’s password may have changed, but the new one isn’t working for your device no matter how many times you enter it.
+However, at times the profile can become corrupted.
+Or perhaps the network’s password may have changed, but the new one isn’t working for your device no matter how many times you enter it.

 If you’re having trouble, forgetting the Wi-Fi network to remove the profile is typically the first step in troubleshooting.